Glacier National Park

 Glaciers and streams have carved out the Reynolds Creek valley, but the very hard Proterozoic rocks are putting up quite a fight, forming resistant cliffs.

-From a few places, you'll get a view farther into the back country, like this view southward of Jackson Glacier.
+From a few places, you'll get a view farther into the back country, like this view southward to Jackson Glacier.

 The rocks at one of the pull-outs are hand-split Belt sandstone and siltstone.
 The ridges on this piece are "plumose structure" formed while the rock split.
 The circular ridges crossing from lower right around to top center are arrest lines, which represent instant snap-shots of the fracture as it propagated.
 The sharp ridges are "twist hackle" where the fracture propagation stepped from level to level.